multisig-labs/smartnode/README.md

 - `rocketpool node register` - Register the node with the Rocket Pool network
 - `rocketpool node set-withdrawal-address [address]` - Set the address which node rewards & refunds are sent to
 - `rocketpool node set-timezone` - Update the node's timezone location
-- `rocketpool node swap-rpl` - Swap old RPL tokens for new RPL
+- `rocketpool node swap-ggp` - Swap old GGP tokens for new GGP
-- `rocketpool node stake-rpl` - Stake RPL against the node to collateralize minipools
+- `rocketpool node stake-ggp` - Stake GGP against the node to collateralize minipools
-- `rocketpool node withdraw-rpl` - Withdraw RPL staked against the node
+- `rocketpool node withdraw-ggp` - Withdraw GGP staked against the node
 - `rocketpool node deposit` - Make a deposit to create a minipool and begin staking
 - `rocketpool node send [amount] [token] [to]` - Send an amount of ETH or tokens to an address
 - `rocketpool node burn [amount] [token]` - Burn reward tokens for ETH